-Making Juneteenth a federal holiday does no more to improve life for Black Americans than did the many streets across the country that were renamed in honor of "Black Lives Matter" last summer.
+Making Juneteenth a federal holiday does no more to improve life for Black Americans than did the many streets across the country that were renamed in honor of "Black Lives Matter" in 2020.
 Such gestures are meaningless if performed without substantial legislation to undo systems of oppression.

 Loading More Posts...